 Visit the NHS Choices website to find what changes you can make in order to take care of yourself and find out what works best for you.

-You can find guidance to help you take care of the most common ailments in a series of fact sheets available from the Self Care Forum.
+Below you can find guidance to help you take care of the most common ailments in a series of fact sheets written by the Self Care Forum.
 These provide useful facts about your condition, what you can expect to happen, how to help yourself, when you should see your GP and where to find out more information.

 - low back pain